RunJiaJi/MTBProfiling/README.md

 # **MTB Profiling**
 This repository contains scripts used in processing the **metagenomic data** for **global distribution and abundance analysis** of magnetotactic bacteria (MTB).
-The goal of this repository is to enable data sharing and facilitate genomic-based MTB research.
+This repository aims to provide code availability and support genomic-based research on MTB.

 For now (*until 2025/03/14*), one project is included in this repository.